 Americano is a drink invented to normalize Espresso drinks to the ‘thin’ level of Drip (aka Pour Over ).
-Let’s say someone likes the taste of Espresso, but they find it too ‘bold,’ then this is the best way to enjoy it.
+Let’s say someone likes Espresso’s taste but finds it too ‘bold,’ then this is the best way to enjoy it.
 The two coffee drinks have entirely different flavors.

 Several reasons for that, the most important being the extraction pressure.
 Drip coffee uses gravity to extract the coffee, while Espresso uses pressure (up to 9 bar – as standard).
 The increased pressure pushes compounds and oils from the beans into the extraction, which is not the case in Drip coffee.

 Another factor is extraction time.
 Espresso brewed in under 30 seconds.
 At the same time, Drip coffee takes a few minutes to brew.
 The longer we keep coffee grounds in contact with water, the more compounds we extract from the beans.